-With our days suddenly so much shorter (thank you daylight savings) and the cooler months upon us, I think it’s time for another sweater refashion don’t you?
-Today, let’s add suede elbow patches to a chunky sweater ….. just because we can.
+With our days suddenly so much shorter and the cooler months upon us, I think it’s time for another sweater refashion don’t you?
+Today, let’s make an elbow patch sweater ….. just because we can.

 Like most things, the little details often bring a whole new level of appreciation to a piece.
 Subtle embroidery, an asymmetrical hemline, an unexpected stitch detail… you get the idea.
 Lately, I’ve loved mixing textures and this little sweater is no exception.
 The suede and knit compliment each other in a perfect way don’t you think?

-In addition to the supplies pictured above, you will also need a sheet of paper and ruler to make your pattern (not pictured.)
-Also, in full disclosure, I got this sweater from a thrift store (see the post on how to score at thrift shops HERE) for just $2.50 but posted a link to a similiar one on Amazon below.
-You can find everything you’ll need to make this DIY there via the shoppable links below:
+In addition to the supplies pictured above, you will also need a sheet of paper and ruler to make your pattern.
+Also, in full disclosure, I got this sweater from a thrift store (see the post on how to score at thrift shops HERE) for just $2.50.
+I love a good deal.
+You can find all of the other supplies you’ll need to make this DIY via the shoppable material links below.

 - A sweater to add patches to